Fisher2911/BlockSetter/README.md

 # BlockSetter

-You can use this to edit blocks in your world, as of now it only works in 1.16.4.
+You can use this to interact with blocks in any world.
-It will at most set one y layer at a time
-For example, if there was a 100 x 100 * 256 layer you wanted cleared, And you specified to clear 100,000 blocks at a time, it would only clear 10,000 blocks at a time because 100 * 100 = 10,000
+It works one chunk at a time, it has been tested with setting chunks to air with worlds filled with dirt up to y = 200 repeating every tick, and it stayed at 20 tps the whole time.

 You can create multiple BlockTasks,
 They will be queued so they will not